arcee-ai/mergekit/README.md

 ### NuSLERP

 Spherically interpolate between parameters, but with more options and more sensical configuration!
 Does not require a base model, but can use one to do spherical interpolation of task vectors.
+Only works with either two models or two plus a base model.

 Parameters: